QueerGlobal/qg-docs/DEFINITIONS.md

 Microservices architecture is an architectural style where a complex application is decomposed into smaller, loosely coupled, and independently deployable services.
 Each service focuses on a specific business capability and communicates with other services through well-defined APIs.
 Microservices are typically developed and deployed independently, allowing for scalability, flexibility, and easier maintenance.

+## Middleware
+A function, or set of functions, that has access to the _request_ and _response_ cycle.
+It can execute any code, make changes to the request and response objects, end the request-response cycle, and call the next middleware in the stack.

 ## Minor (Semantic Versioning)
 When there are new functionalities or features added to the software.

 An application's minor version is signified in the second number in a semantic versioning system that uses a three-part number to identify each version of a software product.
 Please see SemVer for more information.

+## OAuth
+An open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the **passwords**.
+This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft and Twitter to permit the users to share information about their accounts with third party applications or websites.

+## OpenID Connect
+An authentication layer on top of OAuth 2.0.
+OpenID Connect allows clients of all types, including web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.

 ## Patch (Semantic Versioning)
 When there are bug fixes.